Skip to main content

 Treatment

-The things that you do on a daily basis can make a huge difference to the treatment of type 2 diabetes.
+The things that you do each day can make a huge difference to how you manage type 2 diabetes.

-You will also be encouraged to take an active role in your own care.
+You will be encouraged to take an active role in your own care.

 As part of your treatment you will be invited to take part in a free diabetes support course.